Why McDonald’s Salads May Not Be as Healthy as They Seem

-You may think getting some greens at the fast-food chain is a healthier choice, but you might be better off ordering something else from the menu.
+You may think McDonald's salads are a healthier choice, but you might be better off ordering something else from the menu.

 McDonald’s salads may have contained a dangerous parasite